CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-4.md

     ![](../../media/githubchat.png)

-1. In the textbox, enter **@** and select **Workspace** to start working with the **GitHub Copilot Workspace** agent.
+1. In the textbox, enter **@** and select **workspace** to start working with the **GitHub Copilot Workspace** agent.

     ![](../../media/file2.png)

 1. Now, you can provide your own prompts and select **Submit** to get the response.
 To start with, you can ask **GitHub Copilot Chat** how to start your current project by providing this prompt: `How do I start the current project?`.
 As you submit your prompt, Copilot will automatically analyze the current workspace files and directories, split into chunks of steps:

-    1. Scans the file or directory names to understand which of them are potentially relevant to providing a response.
+    -   Scans the file or directory names to understand which of them are potentially relevant to providing a response.

-    1. Reads file contents.
+    -   Reads file contents.
 Sometimes the whole file, sometimes only parts of them (due to the token memory limits).

-    1. Creates context from everything it was able to collect.
+    -   Creates context from everything it was able to collect.

-    1. Starts responding, combining the context from the prompt with the one it was able to gain.
+    -   Starts responding, combining the context from the prompt with the one it was able to gain.

     ![](../../media/file3.png)